inSileco/inSileco.github.io/content/post/myDebianStretch.md

 The Lenovo ThinkPad T470p was furnished with Windows 10 at model and I did not have the choice of the OS, sadly :disappointed:).
-Well, I am no Windows user and do not intend to become one, so I got rid of Windows asap (I obviously took a selfie: '*Me using windows*') and installed Debian Stretch, let me now explain how!
+Well, I am no Windows user and do not intend to become one, so I got rid of Windows asap (I obviously took a selfie... '*Me using windows*' ) and installed Debian Stretch, let me now explain how!

 #### 1- Get a bootable USB stick

-I decided to go with the stable release of Debian so, in August, 2017, it means Stretch that was actually release.
-To get the Debian installer, you should simply know your architecture (on a recent laptop using an intel processor is is should be **amd64**) and visit the
+I decided to go with the stable release of Debian so, in August, 2017, it means Stretch (actually released om June 17<sup>th</sup>, 2017).
+To get the Debian installer, you should simply know your architecture (on a recent laptop using an intel processor it must be **amd64**) and visit the
 [official website](https://www.debian.org/releases/stretch/debian-installer/).
 So, I downloaded the debian-installer for **amd64** architecture.
 I was quite familiar with installing Ubuntu or MacOS with USB stick